-To enhance open and recreational space and access to it to improve biodiversity and residents' health and wellbeing
+12. To enhance open and recreational space and access to it to improve biodiversity and residents' health and wellbeing

-The existing green landscape of Standish Neighbourhood Area is one that has largely been defined by agriculture and its mining past, and although agriculture still plays a large role in land use in the area, the past use of land for mining has created some areas of open, semi-improved, publicly and privately-owned space that is currently used by the residents for recreational purposes.
+12.1 The existing green landscape of the Standish Neighbourhood Area is one that has largely been defined by agriculture and its mining past.
+Although agriculture still plays a large role in land use in the Neighbourhood Area, the previous use of land for mining has created some sites of open, semi-improved, publicly and privately-owned space that is currently used by the residents for recreational purposes.

-There are currently 12 designated Sites of Biological Importance (SBIs) within Standish Neighbourhood Area and it is essential that these are retained to encourage biodiversity.
+12.2 There are currently 12 designated Sites of Biological Importance (SBIs) within the Standish Neighbourhood Area and it is essential that these are retained to encourage biodiversity.

-The increasing demand for land for housing has resulted in planning permission being granted for large areas of open space within the Neighbourhood Area, including Standish's former golf course, on Rectory Lane.
+12.3 The increasing demand for land for housing has resulted in planning permission being granted for large areas of open space within the Standish Neighbourhood Area, including Standish's former golf course, on Rectory Lane.

-The way in which development is planned and designed must contribute to the enhancement of walking and cycling options and our open spaces, vegetation, streams and ponds need to be preserved as they play a vital role in the wellbeing of both people and wildlife.
+12.4 The way in which development is planned and designed must contribute to the enhancement of walking and cycling options and the Neighbourhood Area's open spaces, vegetation, streams and ponds need to be preserved as they play a vital role in the wellbeing of both people and wildlife.

-In the 2015 Neighbourhood Plan survey, residents clearly stated that access to countryside and open space were factors which made Standish a great place to live in.
+12.5 In the 2015 Neighbourhood Plan survey, residents clearly stated that access to countryside and open space were factors which made Standish a good place to live in.

-Additionally, 80% of residents said Standish needed more parks and open spaces and 84% said they would use improved and/or additional footpaths.
+12.6 Additionally, 80% of residents said Standish needed more parks and open spaces and 84% said they would use improved and/or additional footpaths.

-Within the Neighbourhood Area there is a lack of suitable park provision in the north of the settlement by measurable standards.
+12.7 Within the Standish Neighbourhood Area there is a lack of suitable park provision in the north of the settlement by measurable standards.

-In addition, there is a lack of accessible woodland by measurable standards (see Evidence Base).
+12.8 In addition, there is a lack of accessible woodland by measurable standards (see Evidence Base).

-The uptake of Standish's 'Safeguarded Land' for development is reducing the accessible open and green space available and depleting the green infrastructure of the Neighbourhood Area.
+12.9 The uptake of Standish's 'Safeguarded Land' for development is reducing the accessible open and green space available and depleting the green infrastructure of the Standish Neighbourhood Area.

-In order to mitigate the loss of open and green space by development, policies need to be put in place to ensure that the overall green infrastructure of the Neighbourhood Plan area is not greatly diminished and improvements are made.
+12.10 In order to mitigate the loss of open and green space by development, policies need to be put in place to ensure that the overall green infrastructure of the Standish Neighbourhood Area is not greatly diminished and improvements are made.

-The Open Space, Sports and Recreation Strategy produced by Wigan Council identifies the quantity of formal and informal open space in

-Standish.
-However, the quality of these spaces could be improved to encourage more use.
+12.11 The Open Space, Sports and Recreation Strategy produced by Wigan Council identifies the quantity of formal and informal open space in Standish.
+However, the quality of these spaces could be improved to encourage greater use by residents.

-In addition, there is formal and informal open space provision on the approved housing developments and this should contribute to the wider accessibility of open space by residents within the Neighbourhood Area, for example with the provision of green corridors.
+12.12 In addition, there is formal and informal open space provision on the approved housing developments and this should contribute to the wider accessibility of open space by residents within the Standish Neighbourhood Area, for example with the provision of green corridors.

-The open/green space policies within this plan aim to maximise the use of available land to enhance the green infrastructure and park provision in the Neighbourhood Area, ensure access to woodland, provide mitigation measures and improve the quality of life for residents.
+12.13 The open/green space policies within Standish Neighbourhood Plan aim to maximise the use of available land to enhance the green infrastructure and park provision in the Neighbourhood Area, ensure access to woodland, provide mitigation measures and improve the quality of life for residents.

-Ashfield Park and the proposed new community park at Southlands Rec are subject to separate and individual policies (see section 5 Sport, Leisure and Community Facilities policies 6.1 and 6.2).
+12.14 Ashfield Park and Southlands Rec are subject to separate and individual policies (see Objective 6: Sport, Leisure and Community Facilities policies SLC1 and SLC6.2).

-Creation Of Green Corridors For Access And Enhanced Biodiversity
+POLICY OS1: Creation Of Green Corridors For Access And Enhanced Biodiversity